peterhinch/micropython_ra8875/docs/DRIVER.md

 `RA8875` class.
 This is usable for applications other than the GUI and could readily be extended to support additional primitives provided by the chip.

-The GUI subclasses `RA8875` to provide a `TFT` class.
-This handles 'greying out' of disabled widgets by modifying the colors passed to the superclass methods, also methods for rendering strings and displaying vectors.
-For convenience `TFT` is documented here.
+The module `tft.py` subclasses `RA8875` to provide a `TFT` class.
+This provides a compatibility layer between the GUI and the driver.
+It handles 'greying out' of disabled widgets by modifying the colors passed to the superclass methods and methods for rendering strings. `TFT` is documented here.

 The RA8875 documentation is not the world's best and the chip has bugs.
 The driver was written by referring to a number of sources, notably the Adafruit